Fruit Specs Slices and Dices Apple Product Features

 For instance, if you start with Thunderbolt 5, you get a bunch of recent MacBooks, the latest Mac mini and Mac Studio, and the new Studio Display XDR and the just-refreshed Studio Display.
 Add HDMI in, and the two Studio Displays fall away.
 Add Bluetooth 6, and you’re left with just the M5 Pro/Max 14-inch and 16-inch MacBook Pros.

 You’ll notice the section in the middle with Related Take Control Books.
 Fruit Specs is free to use and has no traditional banner advertising.
 Glenn initially created it so he could refer to it while writing his Take Control titles.
 It’s undoubtedly a major timesaver—I’ve often found myself flipping between multiple tech specs pages that I’ve archived in DEVONthink Pro while writing spec-heavy articles.
 But as useful as Fruit Specs is both internally and to the public at large, Glenn does need to earn a living, so he has built another database table that recommends specific Take Control books associated with the current search or selection.
-It’s a subtle bit of monetization, but every little bit helps.
+It’s a subtle bit of monetization, but every little bit helps him and other Take Control authors.

 Next time you need to sort through multiple Apple devices or operating systems to see which ones have certain features, give Fruit Specs a try.
 It has already earned a pinned tab in Arc so I can access it quickly while researching and writing.